 Roxanne holds a Master’s degree in Urban Planning/Historic Preservation, a Certificate of International Tourism Management and is a graduate of Leadership Maine and the Preservation Leadership Training program of the National Trust for Historic Preservation.
 She is a published author, poet and successful grant writer with over $3.5 million in grants funds secured or managed in her career.

-A proud grandmother of budding preservationists, Roxanne perpetually searches for the perfect locally-sourced, locally-made pie, served inside an impeccably maintained multi-use local landmark located in a historic downtown loaded with happy people, who occasionally break out into song.
-Roxanne is based in Maine and Colorado, and consults internationally.
+Roxanne is based in Colorado and is a proud grandmother of budding preservationists.
+She perpetually searches for the perfect locally-sourced, locally-made pie, served inside an impeccably maintained multi-use local landmark located in a historic downtown loaded with happy people, who occasionally break into song.

 Catch the excitement and contact her at firstname.lastname@example.org or online at www.roxanneeflin.net.